MicrosoftDocs/power-platform/power-virtual-agents/advanced-entities-greedy-slot-filling.md

 ### Synonyms
 This option allows you to manually expand the matching logic by adding synonyms.
+Smart match and synonyms seamlessly work together to make your bot even smarter.

 For example, for the "hiking" product category, you can add "trekking" and "mountaineering" as synonyms.
 For "Yoga", you can add "Pilates" as a synonym.

 ![Image.5 Synonyms](media/entities-5(draft).png)

-## Use enities in a dialog
+## Use entities in a dialog
 Now that you’ve done the work giving the bot the knowledge about outdoor gears by creating that product category entity and a few other custom entities, you can start to use them when constructing a dialog.

 1. Go to the [**Topics page**](getting-started-create-topics.md) for the bot you want to edit.